-A. It is available in the UK in Great Ormond St Hospital shop, www.oup.com, all good book shops and www.amazon.co.uk.
+A. It is available through our online catalogue http://shop.gosh.org , the hospital shop, the publishers' website www.oup.com, all good book shops and www.amazon.co.uk.

 Q. Is there going to be a film based on Peter Pan in Scarlet?

-A. Film rights have been optioned to Headline Pictures, working in conjunction with BBC Films and the UK Film Council.
-No release date has been set.
+A. Film rights have been optioned to Headline Pictures, working in conjunction with BBC Films but no release date has been set.